 - Lead institutional and college-level initiatives for transformative and systemic impact

-Council members will pursue initiatives in the following areas during the 2017-18 academic year:
+Council members are pursuing initiatives in the following areas:

 For questions about the council, contact: